CLIMATE CHANGE AND WELL-BEING: BUILDING RESILIENCE THROUGH SOCIAL CONNECTEDNESS

 HOP ON BOARD!

 Active Aging Society, TransLink, Choose to Move

 Learn about multi-modal transportation options available to seniors and newcomers in an engaging webinar.
 Hop on Board! is an up-to-date review of various ways it can be easy to use public transit in Metro Vancouver.
-You might qualify for a HandyCard to get out and about this summer.
+You might qualify for a HandyCard to get out and about.
 If so, care partners are free!